Luphen1/Luphen1/README.md

 - [Heart-Attack-Portfolio-Project](##https://github.com/Luphen1/Heart-Attack-Portfolio-Project-):

-Excel - is used for data cleaning to check of there are missing values and duplicate records across the spreadsheet MySQL - is used to change the data type from age numeric value Column to string data type Column which enhances readibility and simplicity for visualization purposes
+	Excel - Used for data cleaning to check for missing values and duplicate records across the spreadsheet to enhance data integrity.
-Power Bi - Creating Report
+	MySQL - Utilized for enhancing the dataset by creating a new column type for data manipulation and data structure.
+	Power BI - Employed for creating dynamic dashboard reports.

-The analysis results are summarize as follow;
+The analysis results are summarized as follows:

-1.Female has the highest occurrence of gender in the dataset
+1. Females have the highest occurrence of gender in the dataset.

-2.Young adult age group has the highest glucose variation
+2. The young adult age group has the highest glucose variation.

-3.Elder age group has the highest occurrence of gender
+3. The elder age group has the highest occurrence of gender.

-4.Adult has the highest impulse above average in the dataset
+4. Adults have the highest impulse above average in the dataset.

-5.Elder occurs to have the highest occurrence of age in the dataset
+5. The elder age group has the highest occurrence of age in the dataset.

-6.Senior age group has the most average glucose
+6. The senior age group has the highest average glucose.

-7.Senior age group are most risk to high blood pressure
+7. The senior age group is most at risk of high blood pressure.

-8.Elder age group has the highest average troponin
+8. The elder age group has the highest average troponin.

-9.There are high risk of heart attack in the dataset for the average glucose
+9. There is a high risk of heart attack in the dataset due to average glucose.

-10.Elder age group has the highest risk of heart attack in the dataset
+10. The elder age group has the highest risk of heart attack in the dataset.

-11.Young adult age group has the highest percentage attack of high blood pressure while the teenager has lowest percentage of low blood pressure
+11. The young adult age group has the highest percentage of high blood pressure attacks, while teenagers have the lowest percentage of low blood pressure.

 ### 📚 Continuous Learning: